rhossi/handson-lab/handson_lab_one.md

 ### **Conclusion & Value**

-In this short workshop, you've used OCI Generative AI to create a powerful, automated workflow for handling international customer feedback.
+In this short workshop, you've successfully proven the value of using OCI Generative AI to handle international customer feedback.

 With just two prompts, you were able to: